This Milan city guide was created in collaboration with InLombardia. I hope you enjoy this roundup of ALL the best things to do in Milan!

 Address: Piazza Castello

-The Castello Sforzesco (AKA the Sforza Castle), is a beautiful moat-lined castle in the heart of Milan.
+The Castello Sforzesco (AKA the Sforza Castle), is a beautiful moat-lined castle in the heart of Milan, and one of the top things to do in Milan according to every guidebook.

 That said, if you’re looking for a tour, there are options for that too.
 Click here to check reviews and options.